3mohamed-abdelfattah/Calculator/README.md

 # Calculator Project

-This is a simple calculator application built using Android.
+This is a simple calculator application built using Kotlin.

 ## Screenshots